Are you a feminist?

 -I am a very independent woman.
 I can take care of my family and myself and I actually don’t want someone to depend on for everything.

 Look at who become feminists?
-Old women who are going through menopause, ugly ones, who struggled in their childhood, or went through trauma, abusivechildhood, bad conjugal life and etc.
+Old women who are going through menopause, ugly ones, who struggled in their childhood, or went through trauma, abusive childhood, bad conjugal life and etc.

-You feminists promote free sex, polygamy and abortion.
+You feminists promote free sex, polygamy, and abortion.

 -I want to believe you know the difference between “free sex” and “freedom of sex”.
-Men and women both are polygamous by nature but a lot of us choose to be loyal while other don’t/can’t.
+Men and women both are polygamous by nature but a lot of us choose to be loyal while others do/don’t.
 Polygamy is not something that’s defined by gender and ideals.
 And about abortion, I don’t promote abortion, I believe in the idea of a woman’s choice of deciding whether or not and in what circumstances she wants to have a child.

 That’s brutal.
 Why even call it FEMINISM?
 And not Humanism or something else that kind of goes with your theoretical claims?